jeff-hykin/survivor_buddy/readme.md

 ## How do I do the things?

+- First, note: If the instructions say something like "loud" or "a long time", you get to pick what is considered loud/a long time.
+    - The only caveat is for the "well technically" kinda people like myself; if you pick something like 1 nano second and say "well I think thats a long time" we will choose 5 of your peers at random, and get them to judge whether or not its a ridiculous choice.
-Above this readme there should be an "instructions" folder.
+- On github, above this readme there should be an "instructions" folder.
 Open it to see instructions for each week.

 # Due when?